 Understand Tax Code

-Every partnerships to carefully abide by all tax laws.
+Every partnership to carefully abide by all tax laws.
 Since the number of large partnerships is increasingly so rapidly, the Government Accountability Office is urging the IRS to find ways to improve the efficiency of partnership audits, which suggests that audits will be more common in the future.

 Therefore, it is imperative that partnerships understand the tax code and comply accordingly.